ON ORAL CARE

 Here’s What To Do If You Lose Your Retainer

-“It’s not an emergency,” Dr. Billie Zoldan, an orthodontist based in New York City, tells The Impression.
+So what’s next?
+Allow the waves of panic that your teeth will immediately reverted to their original crooked positions subside, and listen up.
+“Losing your retainer is not an emergency,” says Dr. Billie Zoldan, a Candid network orthodontist based in New York City.
 But she’s quick to note that you should still remedy the issue as soon as you can.
-Here’s what to do.

 “Everyone is different and everyone’s teeth move differently,” says Dr. Zoldan, adding that “certain cases move quicker than others.”
 For example, she notes that “patients that start with spacing or severe crowding tend to rebound the fastest” once they get a new retainer.
 Once you’re certain that it’s lost, get in touch with your orthodontist as soon as you can.
 Your retainer plays a major role in keeping your teeth in place once they’ve been straightened, Dr. Zoldan explains—which means that without it, your teeth may begin to relapse, shifting slowly out of place due to the different forces at work in your mouth.

 If you brush off a lost retainer like it’s nothing, you could end up spending thousands of dollars to essentially restart your teeth straightening process all over again.